 Under its Charter, the Audit and Risk Management Committee is responsible for providing assessments to the Board of the adequacy, effectiveness and efficiency of the Company's risk management and internal control process.
 The Board must also annually, under the Risk Management Policy, review the effectiveness of the Company's risk management and internal control system.
-A review of the Company's risk management framework has been conducted in the reporting period by the Audit and Risk Management Committee.
+The Company's risk management framework is reviewed on an ongoing basis and amended as necessary.
 Whilst no significant changes were made to the framework or policy, a number of enhancements have been adopted relating to risk categorisation and the risk assessment criteria; and by prescribing actionable mitigations.

-Regular communication between management and the Board supplements the Company's quality system, complaint handling processes, employee policies and standard operating procedures, which are all designed to address various forms of risks.
+Regular communication between management and the Board supplements the Company's quality system, complaint handling processes, employee policies and standard operating procedures which are all designed to address various forms of risks.

-Identification of significant sources of risk and our response to those risks can be found in the 'Risks and opportunities' section on pages 24 to 31 of the Company's FY22 Annual Report.
+Identification of significant sources of risk and our response to those risks can be found in the 'Risks and opportunities ' section on pages 50 - 59 of the Company's FY23 Annual Report.